It’s that time of year again: CES. The world's biggest tech trade show, or a tech journalist's worst nightmare.

 Eager to shoot your own epic film but don't have a monster budget to go along with your ambition?
 Maybe Panasonic's new Lumix GH5S will do the trick.
 Due out on 15 January, this 4K-shooting camera is an Ultra HD-pumping beast: the 10.2MP sensor is nearly double that of the previous GH5, and it'll shoot in almost any 4K format, including Cinema 4K at 60 frames per second.
-At £2200 (S$3970) for the body, you'll pay for that quality – but what quality it'll be!
+At $2500 (which converts to about ₹1,58,600) for the body, you'll pay for that quality – but what quality it'll be!
 Don't miss our hands-on review.

 Byton Concept electric SUV